jamesclancy/SafeCardGame/README.md

 I copied and pasted the contents from the ElmishElements into this file.

-This broke the builda as the file needed a module to be defined and the references imported so I added
+This broke the build as the file needed a module to be defined and the references imported so I added

 ```
 module PageLayoutParts